 Rainwater is naturally soft.
 The less water used from your local treatment facility, the fewer chemicals they have to use and the less money they have to spend on those chemicals.
-There’s savings for you, too.
-Most home gardeners see a rise in their water bill during the summer gardening months and during a drought, many of us have been forced to choose between our garden and out water bill.
+There are savings for you, too.
+Most home gardeners see a rise in their water bill during the summer gardening months and during a drought, many of us have been forced to choose between our garden and our water bill.

 Rainwater collection can reduce your bills during the rainy months and help offset your costs during the dry ones.
 So how do you collect rainwater?
 The simplest method for harvesting rainwater is with rain barrels.

 Using rain barrels involves no special plumbing.
 They can be purchased, often through local conservation groups or from catalogs or garden centers, or you can make your own.
 Prices range from around $70 to $300 or more, depending on the design and aesthetics.
 The price drops considerably if you make your own.
 Plastic barrels can be painted to blend with your house or landscape.

 How do you collect rainwater for use in the garden?
 On the most basic level, there are five components.
 First of all, you need a catchment surface, something the water runs off.
 For the home gardener, that’s your roof.
 During a 1 inch (2.5 cm.) rainfall, 90 square feet (8.5 sq. m.) of roof will shed enough water to fill a 55 gallon (208 L.) drum.